-The CCPA/CPRA applies specific definitions to common words, so we’ve compiled some of the most important below.
+The CPRA applies specific definitions to common words, so we’ve compiled some of the most important below.

 A consumer is any individual in California for non-temporary and non-transitory reasons, including California residents traveling outside the state who plan to return.

 The CPRA, like most privacy laws, defines business in a very specific way.
 Businesses must be for-profit entities, selling goods or services in California, and meeting one or more of the following criteria:

 - Gross annual revenue of at least $25 million

 - Buys, sells, or shares the personal data of at least 100,000 consumers